Chart Color Schemes

 Age

 The median age in Templestowe Lower is 45 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's average of 38 years.
-Compared to Greater Melbourne, Templestowe Lower has a higher proportion of residents aged 75-84 (8.9%) but fewer residents aged 25-34 (9.2%).
-According to the 2021 Census, the age group 15-24 has increased from 10.5% to 12.6% of the population, while the age group 75-84 has decreased from 10.2% to 8.9%.
-By 2041, demographic projections indicate that Templestowe Lower's age structure will experience significant shifts.
-The 85+ age group is projected to grow by 54%, reaching 1,159 people from 752.
-Conversely, the 0-4 and 35-44 age groups are expected to see population declines.
+Compared to Greater Melbourne, Templestowe Lower has a higher percentage of residents aged 75-84 (8.9%) but fewer residents aged 25-34 (9.2%).
+According to the 2021 Census, the population aged 15-24 has increased from 10.5% to 12.6%, while the population aged 75-84 has decreased from 10.2% to 8.9%.
+By 2041, demographic projections indicate that Templestowe Lower's age structure will shift significantly.
+The 85+ group is expected to grow by 54%, reaching 1,159 people from 752.
+Conversely, the populations aged 0-4 and 35-44 are projected to decline.